Oris vs. Longines: Comparing Craftsmanship, Style, and Value

 Retail Price Ranges

-Pricing mirrors brand positioning with Oris positioned as a mid-market Swiss mechanical watchmaker and Longines as entry-level luxury.
-Across both catalogues, most steel sports models with automatic movements fall approximately between $1,500-$5,000 USD retail.
-Higher complications, precious metals and limited editions climb into five digits.
+Pricing mirrors brand positioning with Oris positioned as a mid-market Swiss mechanical watchmaker and Longines as an entry-level luxury.
+Across both catalogs, most steel sports models with automatic movements fall approximately between $1,500-$5,000 USD retail.
+Higher complications, precious metals, and limited editions climb into five digits.

 Within those bands, Longines sets several options under $2,000 tapping Swatch Group efficiencies.
 Oris's independence and watchmaker focus nudge their pricing slightly upward overall.
 The cost differences may guide some buyers, but both present reasonable Swiss-quality.